Analyzing Passive Acoustic Data with MHKiT

 from mhkit import acoustics

-All hydrophone .wav files can be read in MHKiT using a base function called read_hydrophone from the acoustics.io submodule.
-Because the sampling frequency is so fast, measurements are stored in the lowest memory format possible and need to be scaled and transformed to return the measurements in units of voltage or pressure.
+Hydrophones typically output a .wav file, which can be read in MHKiT using a base function called read_hydrophone from the acoustics.io submodule.
+Because a hydrophone’s sampling frequency is so fast, measurements are stored in the lowest memory format possible and need to be scaled and transformed to return the measurements in physical units of voltage or pressure.

 The read_hydrophone function scales and transforms raw measurements given a few input parameters.
 Most parameters needed to convert the raw data are stored in the native .wav format header blocks, but two, the peak voltage (“peak_voltage”) of the sensor’s analog-to-digital converter (ADC) and file “start_time” (usually stored in the filename) are required.